 Hugh McCallum has uploaded The Ardrossan & Saltcoats Herald weekly articles "From The Herald Files" that look back 100, 50 and 25 years at his web site.
 The extracts also include articles relating to Kilbirnie, Beith and Dalry.

-- The transcription of the section for Beith from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Beith from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.